ardanlabs/gotraining/topics/arrays/README.md

 	* Traversals touching only cached data is the fastest.

 * Predictable access patterns matter.
+	* Whenever it is practical, you want to employ a linear array traversal.
 	* Provide regular patterns of memory access.
 	* Hardware can make better predictions about required memory.